CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/task-mgmt-methodology.md

 **Example Task:** Wireframes Design

-- **Backlog:** Planning discussions for project design and component features for the app idea and vision including component criterias for pages including for User Profile, Leaderboard, Reel Canon, Search/filter box, grid cards etc.s
+- **Backlog:** Planning discussions for project design and component features for the app idea and vision including component criteria for pages including for User Profile, Leaderboard, Reel Canon, Search/filter box, grid cards etc.s
-- **Sprint Backlog:** Task card created for "Design Wireframes for The Century Screening Room Project” and assigned team member with acceptance criterias
+- **Sprint Backlog:** Task card created for "Design Wireframes for The Century Screening Room Project” and assigned team member with acceptance criteria
 - **In Progress:** Task card is moved along to in progress when being worked on.
 - **Review/Feedback (QA):** Slack feedback, Zoom meeting calls and screensharing to discuss Figma design aligned to project scope and vision.
 - **Done:** Export Figma designs and commit to repo for PR review and reiterate Agile cycle if necessary until acceptance criteria and DoD has been met and approved my team.